cwchentw/lightweight-cms/content/reference/concept.md

 ## Home Page

 A home page in a mdcms site is an unique web page that deserves a dedicated layout.
-Such page emanates visitors general impression about a site and directs them to desired information ideally.
+Such page emanates general impression about a site and directs  to desired information ideally.

 Web programmers typically arrange layout of a home page differently from that of section pages.
 Therefore, they are separated in mdcms.